* Two Goodyear execs held for 24 hours by unionists

 France 2 TV showed the Goodyear executives seated at a table staring straight ahead as workers shouted in their ears.
 One director had a bed pan thrust in his face.
 The unionists said the two men were being amply supplied with food and water.

-The so-called “boss-napping” is the first since a spate of them in 2009 prompted conservative ex-President Nicolas Sarkozy to give police powers to intervene by force if necessary.
+The so-called “boss-napping” was the first serious case since a spate of them in 2009 prompted conservative ex-President Nicolas Sarkozy to give police powers to intervene by force if necessary.

 “WE‘D CALL THIS A KIDNAPPING”